 Chinatown Food Street

-Guided Chinatown tours are not limited to history tours!
-Let a guide lead the way on a Chinatown Hawker Center Food Tour that includes both history and a taste of Singapore’s iconic district!
+Food choices overload?
+We get it!
+Let a guide lead the way on a Hawker Center Food Tour that includes both history and a taste of this iconic Singapore district.

-Singapore Chinatown has an abundance of pubs and clubs for drinking both beer and cocktails.
-The two most popular streets for bars in Chinatown Singapore are Club Street (so aptly named) and Ann Siang.
+Chinatown has an abundance of pubs and clubs for imbibing.
+The two most popular streets for bars are Club Street (so aptly named) and Ann Siang.

 Chinatown Singapore Events

-Singapore Chinatown tourist attractions are even better during the district’s many festivals!
-One of our visits Singapore Chinatown just happened to coincide with the Mid-Autumn Festival.
+Chinatown tourist attractions are even better during the district’s many festivals!
+One of our visits to Singapore just happened to coincide with the Mid-Autumn Festival.

-The festival is celebrated with feasts, mooncakes and more lanterns.
-During the event, all of Chinatown is decorated with hanging lanterns of every size, shape and color, making the already colorful area even brighter and the energized crowds even more spirited!
+During the event, all of Chinatown is decorated with hanging lanterns of every size, shape and color, making the area even brighter and the energized crowds even more spirited!

-After completing our self-guided walking tour of Chinatown Singapore, consider moving on to these nearby Singapore attractions.
+After completing our self-guided walking tour of Chinatown, consider moving on to these nearby Singapore attractions.

 Historic Downtown Core

 Looking for another free tour Singapore?
-We’ve got it covered with a fun Singapore history tour walk.
+We’ve got you covered with a fun history walk.
 Use our Self-Guided Downtown Singapore Walking Tour to lead the way!

 Marina Bay

 The iconic attractions on Marina Bay can’t be missed when visiting Singapore!
-Check out all the top attractions by using our Self-Guided Walking Tour of Marina Bay.
+Check out all the top spots by using our Self-Guided Walking Tour of Marina Bay.

-Completed in 2009, Pinnacle@Duxton is the tallest public housing project in Singapore, standing at nearly 512ft (156m).
-The 50th-floor observation deck, Sky Garden, is open to the public for a fee.
-The award-winning garden (along with the resident-only 26th floor garden) is the longest sky garden in the world.
+This is the tallest public housing project in Singapore, standing at nearly 512ft.
+The 50th-floor Sky Garden offer super views and is open to the public for a fee.

 Clarke Quay